carloslabra/pa-documentation/tutorial4/bucket_excavator_digging.md

 ##Visualizing results

-After finishing the P4 analysis a the software displays a window and click on post process button.
+After finishing the Particle-Analytics analysis a the software displays a window and click on post process button.
 This will change Gid to postprocess version to visualise the results.
-First, load the file from the P4 post processing tool bar.
+First, load the file from the Particle-Analytics post processing tool bar.
 This will load the results of the Coarse graining process.

 ### Figures